kristinemlarson/gnssrefl/README.md

 **April 17, 2012** New plot added to quickLook.
 This should provide feedback to the user on which QC metrics to use and which azimuths are valid.
 New plot also added to daily_avg.

-**April 3, 2021** Added new plot in quickLook that provides perspective on choosing the right azimuths and QC metrics

 **March 30, 2021** Hopefully bug fixed related to the refraction file (gpt_1wA.pickle).
 If it is missing from your build, it is now downloaded for you.
 Apologies.